Samsung Galaxy Note 10+ review (early verdict): the no-compromise Note

 Samsung Galaxy Note 10+ review: Our Early Verdict

-Samsung Galaxy Note 10+ is the no-compromise option in the new flagship Galaxy Note range – it is a behemoth with a whopping 6.8-inch edge-to-edge AMOLED display, packs 12GB of RAM and can hold up to 1.5TB of storage if coupled with the right microSD.
-There’s also the new DepthVision system that’s likely to play a significant role in AR applications going forward, and a plethora of photography modes – from ultra-wide to Live Focus and optical zoom – that match almost every other flagship phone on the market right now.
+In a nutshell, the Galaxy Note 10+ is the no-compromise option in Samsung's new flagship Note series – it's a behemoth with a whopping 6.8-inch AMOLED display that packs 12GB of RAM and can hold up to 1.5TB of storage when coupled with the right microSD card.
+Unlike the smaller Note 10, it also boasts the new DepthVision system that’s tipped to play a significant role in AR applications going forward, not to mention the plethora of other photography options available on the handset – from ultra-wide, to Live Focus photos and videos, and optical zoom.

+It's almost like Samsung looked at a list of headline features available on rival smartphones that could tempt away customers with older Notes from upgrading to the new model – and then systematically ticked-off every one of those capabilities.

-Samsung even offers a version of the Galaxy Note 10+ with support for 5G if you want to take advantage of the next-generation network technology, or future-proof the handset for the next few years.
+Samsung even offers a version of the Galaxy Note 10+ with 5G for anyone who wants to take advantage of the next-generation network today, or would rather future-proof their new purchase for tomorrow.

+Just as eating every chocolate in a Christmas tin of Quality Street means you won't miss out on anything – but might leave you feeling like ignorance would've been better for your bowels, the overindulgence of the Galaxy Note 10+ that can hamper the overall experience at times.

-There's no mistaking that this is a phenomenally impressive flagship smartphone and won’t disappoint those who want the absolute best Galaxy Note money can buy... but the more compact Note 10 remains a better buy for the vast majority of people.
+Make no mistake, this is a phenomenally impressive flagship that won’t disappoint those who want the absolute best Samsung Galaxy Note money can buy... but for us, the more compact Note 10 is still a better buy for the vast majority of people.